Updated: Oct 25

 3. Get Active, Get Engaged, Get Curious

-There are thousands of camp activities, games and team challenges that you can use with any group of teens.
+There are thousands of leadership activities for teens that you can use with any group of teens.
 Whether it’s a hike up a mountain, an improv game, or a challenge cooked up with some tape, string and the contents of your recycling bin, it’s important to get hands-on and have some fun.
 But whatever activity you do, there’s a plethora of learning to be done at the same time.
 So get curious and observe what’s happening!

 At The YES we have a long list of activities and sessions, some of which we’ve been using since back in the 70’s.
-We focus on the themes of self-awareness, co-operation, communication, leadership, inclusion and global awareness, and each of these sessions include long lists of games, activities, group challenges and skits that we can use to build understanding and education around each theme.
+We focus on the themes of self-awareness, co-operation, communication, leadership, inclusion and global awareness, and each of these sessions include long lists of games, activities, group challenges and skits that we can use to build understanding and education around each theme, as well as individual leadership skills.
 Every year these sessions are refreshed and they evolve with our current group of staff and volunteers, to connect most authentically with our current group of teens.
 Some years there’s fairy tales and cartoons, and other years it’s the Hunger Games, Shrek and undersea creatures.

 The important thing is not whether the session is themed around aliens or farm animals, or whether it’s done in small rotating groups or one large one (although these considerations are all helpful to make it the most fun and engaging possible), but rather the learning relies on what questions are asked, and what reflections are shared after the activity is over.
 For many youth the learning will only come when they gain a new perspective on something they just experienced, or they see a new way to be successful or approach a problem.
 So, no matter what activity you’re engaging in, make sure to identify what the learning outcomes are, and design a clear set of open questions that will help the youth teach you what they’ve learnt.

 What qualities or skills did you need to be successful in that activity?

 What was the most challenging aspect of the activity?